Maximal GW amplitude from bubble collisions in supercooled phase transitions: Numerical results

 Moreover, the $r$-integral prefers larger $r$ (up to $\tilde{\beta}^{-1}$) but is damped by oscillatory Bessel functions, leading to a peak near $k\sim\tilde{\beta}$.
 The same qualitative behavior holds for $\Delta^{(d)}$.

 We note that $\mathcal{T}-\tau_{\rm nuc} \sim \tilde{\beta}^{-1}$ arises from the fact that most bubbles nucleate within a timescale of $\tilde{\beta}^{-1}$ just before the end of the phase transition (at $\tau = \tau_*$).
 The typical bubble size is therefore of order $\tilde{\beta}^{-1}$, since the bubble wall velocity is taken to be the speed of light, implying that $r$ is dominated around $\tilde{\beta}^{-1}$.
 Whenever these qualitative features hold, the above patterns of GW spectrum should persist for other choices of the nucleation function.
-Indeed, the exponential nucleation rate falls into this category and exhibits qualitatively similar behavior, as shown next.
+Indeed, the power-law and exponential nucleation rates fall into this category and exhibit qualitatively similar behavior, as shown below.